What are contingencies in real estate?

 For example, when a property under contract doesn’t appraise for its expected value, the financing for the purchase is put at risk of cancellation.
 “Here, the buyer or seller can either choose to cancel the contract, appeal the appraisal or mutually renegotiate the purchase price to accommodate for the [lower] appraised value,” Del Rio says.
 Indeed, either or both parties can suggest compromises and reopen negotiations in the hopes of keeping the deal from falling through.

 “Say the buyer is unable to get the mortgage loan they need to purchase the property,” Popowitz says.
 “They would typically have the right to terminate the transaction, but the parties can always agree on additional time for the buyer to continue to pursue other avenues to obtain the loan.”

 Contingencies and earnest money

-Contingencies can protect both the homebuyer and seller, but including too many contingencies in an offer could make the buyer appear less appealing to the seller, especially when multiple offers are involved.
+Contingencies can protect both the homebuyer and seller.
+But making an offer that’s contingent on too many situations could make a buyer appear less appealing to a seller, especially when multiple offers are involved.